-The Fund's portfolio turnover rate is calculated by dividing the lesser of purchases or sales of portfolio securities for the fiscal year by the monthly average of the value of the fund securities owned by the Fund during the fiscal year.
+The Fund's portfolio turnover rate is calculated by dividing the lesser of purchases or sales of portfolio securities for the fiscal year by the monthly average of the value of the portfolio securities owned by the Fund during the fiscal year.
 The calculation excludes from both the numerator and the denominator securities with maturities at the time of acquisition of one year or less.
 High portfolio turnover involves correspondingly greater brokerage commissions and other transaction costs, which will be borne directly by the Fund.
 A 100% turnover rate would occur if all of the Fund's portfolio securities were replaced once within a one-year period.

-During the fiscal year ended July 31, 2022, the portfolio turnover for the Fund was 35%.
-During the fiscal year ended July 31, 2023, the portfolio turnover rate for the Fund was 23%.
+For the fiscal year ended July 31, 2022, the Fund's portfolio turnover rate was 53%.
+For the fiscal year ended July 31, 2023, the portfolio turnover rate was 31%.